 Sunday: Arrive home.

-Included: Accommodations and meals at lodge, transfers to/from Rio Grande airport and the lodge, guided fishing (two anglers per guide) and wine and beer.
+Included: Accommodations and meals at lodge, transfer from Ushuaia airport to the lodge, transfer from the lodge to Rio Grande airport, guided fishing (two anglers per guide) and wine and beer.

-Not Included: International and domestic airfare, transfers to/from Ushuaia and the lodge, gratuities, alcohol, fishing license, fishing equipment, and flies.
+Not Included: International and domestic airfare, gratuities, alcohol, fishing license, fishing equipment, and flies.

 Species: Sea run brown trout